sus6756/traqify.supplychaindatabase/README.md

 INSTRUCTIONS:
 1)Create a new login and ur good to go
-2)For sample upload files check out from the "SAMPLE DOCS"
+2)For sample upload files check out from the "sample" folder